sohhae/IAN-R1-openmc/README.md

 # Installation Guide: IAN-R1-openmc Model
 Follow these steps to run the IAN-R1-openmc model directly on your computer.

-Step 1: Install Docker
+Step 1: Install Docker and Git
-Make sure you have Docker installed.
-If not, download it from the official Docker website https://www.docker.com/get-started/
+Make sure you have Docker and Git installed.
+If not, download it from the official Docker website https://www.docker.com/get-started/ and Git from https://git-scm.com/downloads

 Step 2: Clone the Repository
 First, open your terminal and clone the GitHub project.